echeran/smile-of-murugan/webbook/chapter07.md

 as *mullai* “separation and patient waiting", mixed with *kuṟiňci* "desire".
-Next in the hierarchy comes the theme *(turai*) (also enclosing the entire stanza; but, under each *tiṇai* there are several decades of themes) 1 which is, in our particular instance, 1 Thus, e.g. under the *puṟam* poetic situation called vețci "cattle-raid", there come 14 themes, according to *TP.* According to *PVM,* the 13 "heroic" situations comprise as many as 327 themes (see K. Kailasapathy, op. cit.
+Next in the hierarchy comes the theme *(turai*) (also enclosing the entire stanza; but, under each *tiṇai* there are several decades of themes)[^theme-turai] which is, in our particular instance, "what the heroine, unable to bear separation, said to her girl-friend".
-194).

-8

-"what the heroine, unable to bear separation, said to her girl-friend".
 On the next lower level, there are several *motives*, e.g. the motive of the snake and the thunder, occurring quite frequently (thunderstorm